jcberthon/unifi-docker/README.md

 creating a `unifi` dedicated user which will always have the UID 750 and its main group is also called `unifi` and has GID 750.
 When updating you will need to perform a change of ownership on your volumes (`chmod -R 750:750 ...`).
-This feature is compatible with the up-coming UniFi Controller 5.6 which supports a similar feature.
+This feature is compatible with the new UniFi Controller 5.6 which supports a similar feature.

 This project container image can be pulled from: